Michael Wigelsworth

 My work explores the feasibility and impact of early intervention and prevention approaches in child mental health, with a particular focus on Social and Emotional Learning (SEL) in the context of primary education and schooling.
 Within this, I am interested in the early development of inter- and intra-personal skills and competencies that are theoretically and/or empirically linked to health outcomes later in the life course.
 I have a particular focus on the context and environment for developing these skills, including the suitability of intervention approach and the appropriateness of methodology used in evaluation.

-I am a senior lecturer within the Manchester Institute of Education.
+I am a Professor of Educational Psychology within the Manchester Institute of Education.
 I arrived at the University in 2007 where I completed an M.Ed in Psychology of Education and subsequent PhD Education in 2010.
-I was promoted to Senior Lecturer in 2015.
-I am currently the programme director for the BSc Educational Psychology.
+I was promoted to Senior Lecturer in 2015 and again to Professor in 2023.

 I am a Chartered Psychologist and Fellow of the British Psychological Society.
 I have advised and collaborated with number of external stakeholders including the Early Intervention Foundation, Department for Education, Manchester City Council, the Wellcome Trust and the Education Endowment Foundation.
 I have completed an appointment as a topic expert in Social & Emotional wellbeing for the National Institute for Health and Clinical Excellence.